1. Introduction

 This policy will be invoked where a provider is identified as not meeting quality standards.

-Where serious, repetitive and/or several quality concerns are received or detected by the Local Authority and/or NHS Somerset, an unannounced Quality Visit will take place.
 During these visits, spot checks will be made in relation to all operational practices.
 Discussions will be had with residents/service users, relatives, and staff, with preliminary feedback provided to the Registered Manager prior to a report being provided outlining findings and any improvements required.

-NHS Somerset may contact the provider via telephone in the first instance to advise and issue a contract performance notice in accordance with the NHS Care Service Contract.
+NHS Somerset ICB may contact the provider via telephone in the first instance to advise and issue a contract performance notice in accordance with the NHS Care Service Contract.

-The Local Authority will contact the provider to advise that the Quality Improvement process outlined within this policy is being implemented and to arrange a meeting to discuss the areas of concern at a timeline in line with the outcomes of any investigations; in the case of nursing care (where residents are CHC funded), this will include representatives from NHS Somerset.
+The Local Authority will contact the provider to advise that the Quality Improvement process outlined within this policy is being implemented and to arrange a meeting to discuss the areas of concern at a timeline in line with the outcomes of any investigations; in the case of nursing care (where residents are CHC funded), this will include representatives from NHS Somerset ICB.

 Quality Improvement Management (QIM) Meetings will include the Home Manager and a senior manager from within the organisation.
 The purpose is to discuss the areas of concern and to apply the necessary actions to improve the quality of care.
 Follow up QIM meetings are arranged according to progress being made.
 The QIM will be closed when the Home is considered to have achieved a good quality standard by NHS Somerset and/or the Local Authority; as part of this approach, there is an expectation that the Nominated Individual will attend the QIM given the responsibilities of this position.